Welcome

 Acknowledgements

-Thank you to LaToya Nash of Griffin & Strong for taking a case since our last newsletter!
+Thank you to Counsel McCullen of the firm Duncan Bergman Mandell for taking an arts case since our last newsletter.

 GLA and its Georgia PATENTS Program thank the companies, law firms and patent practitioners who earned a 2024 USPTO Patent Pro Bono Certificate.